AnnaWilliford/DSP2019F/SoftwareSetUp.md

 2. Download Notepad++: https://notepad-plus-plus.org/download/v7.7.1.html
 3. Download Anaconda: https://www.anaconda.com/distribution/#download-section

-3. To add notepad++ to PATH so that it can be called from the command line, open GitBash window and type:
+3. To add new software to PATH so that it can be called from GitBash, open GitBash window and type:
 ```
 #create .bash_profile
 $ notepad .bash_profile